 Overseas travel was well beyond the means of many Australians in the first forty years of the 20th century.
 The only technology for inter-continental travel was by ship for most of that time.
 And even when commercial air passenger services were developed, they were ludicrously expensive.
 Sailing remained by far the most popular form of transport.

-International travel was well beyond the means of many Australians in the first half of the twentieth century, and Mary Grant Bruce was able to contribute some information, and some humour, about her own travels when she was fortunate enough to have them.
+Mary Grant Bruce gave information, and some humour, about her own travels when she was fortunate enough to have them.

-Mary Grant Bruce’s short stories are under copyright owned by the Mary Grant Bruce Family Trust.
+Mary Grant Bruce’s short stories are under copyright owned by the Trustee of The Mary Grant Bruce Family Trust.